Diving in Cabo San Lucas - Bluewater Dive Travel

 CABO SAN LUCAS DIVING HIGHLIGHTS

-Within easy reach of the US and offering a diverse and exciting range of dive and snorkeling options, scuba diving Cabo San Lucas is not to be missed and is the perfect Mexican dive destination for families and friends alike.
-And 40 miles to the east, the protected marine park of Cabo Pulmo offers a more remote alternative, with plentiful tropical species in warm, shallow waters.
+Within easy reach of the US and offering a diverse and exciting range of diving and snorkeling options, scuba diving Cabo San Lucas is not to be missed and is the perfect Mexican dive destination for families and friends alike.
+Forty miles to the east, diving Cabo Pulmo Marine Park offers a more remote alternative, with plentiful tropical species, an abundance of fish, and year-round resident bull shark population.

 CABO SAN LUCAS DIVE RESORTS and LIVEABOARDS

-The majority of diving in Cabo San Lucas and Cabo Pulmo is shore-based, either from, speedboats, pangas (small wooden boats), or straight off the beach.
+The diving in Cabo San Lucas and Cabo Pulmo is done from speedboats or pangas (small wooden boats).
 Many liveaboards depart from Cabo San Lucas and may stop to dive the area on their way into the Sea of Cortez.
-Cabo San Lucas is also the gateway to Revillagigedo Islands better known as Socorro Islands
+Cabo San Lucas is also the gateway to the Revillagigedo Islands, commonly known as the Socorro Islands

 New to liveaboards?
 Let's help you get started with our Guide to Liveaboard Diving.